brunobozic/node-identityprovider/README.md

 # Error handling (logging)

+- I decided to use Winston, had the best documentation

 `npm install winston`

 # Email setup

-- A newly created Gmail email address can be used to testing purposes, for production this is not recommended
+- A newly created Gmail email address can be used to testing purposes, for production this is, obviously, not recommended

 # How to setup the app (backend)

-- The main config file is, obviously `config.json`
+- The main config file is, obviously: `config.json`
-- You need to setup your Mongo connection string there in order for the Db connection to be established
+- You need to setup your Mongo connection string in that file in order for the Db connection to be established
 - Email (SMTP) settings need to be configured correctly in `config.json` as well
 - The first user that is created will get an `admin` role assigned to it by default, all the other users will be "regular" users

 # How to debug (backend)

-- Using VSC you can attach to a running process (thats the easiest way)
+- Using VSC you can attach to a running process
-- You can start the proces by using nodemon `server.js` while located (current working directory) in the root directory (backend subfolder)
+- You can start the proces by using `nodemon server.js` while located (current working directory) in the root directory (backend subfolder)
-- I have also included `launch.json` under sample-launch-settings folder that you need to copy into your .vscode folder
+- I have also included `launch.json` under sample-launch-settings folder that you need to copy into your own `.vscode` folder
 - The above mentioned `launch.json` file holds configuration that will enable you to use `Run => Start debugging` from VSC, whilst using nodemon to monitor changes and restart the app

 # Jaeger
+- mostly to be done in the near future

 URL: https://edspencer.net/2020/10/13/distributed-tracing-with-node-js/

 # How to PM2

+- to be done in the future

 `npm install -g pm2`
 `pm2 start server.js`